Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Results and Discussions

 Below, we further discuss on several critical issues about the ADTN compression scheme.
-First, we show that by properly increasing the number of ADTN's ($N$), the NN can be well compressed whether it is under-fitting or over-fitting.
+First, we demonstrate that by properly increasing the number of ADTN's ($N$), the NN can be effectively compressed whether it is under-fitting or overfitting.
 We take LeNet-5 as an example and alter the output dimension of the first linear layer $s$ (i.e., the input dimension of the second linear layer) to change the parameter complexity of the NN.
 Fig.~\ref{fig-VGG-16} (a) shows the testing-accuracy ratio $\eta/\eta_{\text{NN}}$ versus the inverse total compression ratio $\rho_{\text{tot}}^{-1}$ for the CIFAR-10 dataset with $s$ ranging from $32$ to $1536$.

 The NN with a small $s$ is difficult to compress even by ADTN.
 In this case, the model is under-fitting, resulting in small $\rho_{\text{tot}}^{-1}$ and $\eta/\eta_{\text{NN}}$ (see the symbols with relatively light colors).
-By increasing $N$, $\eta/\eta_{\text{NN}}$ will fairly approach to $1$.
-In comparison, for the over-fitting case with large $s$, the NN is shown to be compressible by ADTN, leading to large $\rho_{\text{tot}}^{-1}$ and $\eta/\eta_{\text{NN}}>1$, particularly when using multiple ADTN's for compression ($N>1$).
+By increasing $N$, $\eta/\eta_{\text{NN}}$ will fairly approach to $1$, mitigating the harm of accuracy.

+In contrast, for large $s$ where the NN is overfitting, the NN is shown to be compressible by ADTN, leading to large $\rho_{\text{tot}}^{-1}$ and $\eta/\eta_{\text{NN}}>1$, particularly when using multiple ADTN's for compression ($N>1$).
 See the symbols with dark colors.
 The testing accuracy is increased by compression with $\eta/\eta_{\text{NN}}>1$, implying that the generalization ability is improved.
-Generally speaking, our results suggest that compressing by multiple ADTN's will avoid significant decrease of the testing accuracy in the under-fitting cases, and enhance generalization ability in the over-fitting cases.
+Generally, our results suggest that compressing by multiple ADTN's will avoid significant decrease of the testing accuracy in the under-fitting cases, and enhance generalization ability in the \R{overfitting} cases.